DBADaily/easybash/README.md

 # Conclusion

-easybash enables you write simple, efficient and colorful scripts easily.
+easybash helps you write simple, efficient and colorful scripts easily.

-You no longer need to:
+You no longer need to do the following manually:

 1. parse all the arguments manually
 2. set variables manually
 3. write help message manually
 4. write config file manually
-5. check manually whether all required parameters are set
+5. check whether all required parameters are set manually
 6. write logs manually

 And you are able to do the following easily: